coderefinery/neic-ahm-2021/slides.md

   <li> Index where we are right now, links to lessons.
   <li> Safer way to ask questions anonymously.
   <li> Easier to ask questions in an open landscape office.
-  <li> A dedicated person answered to questions raised in HackMD (HackMD specialist).
+  <li> A dedicated person answered to questions raised in HackMD (HackMD host).
   <li> Time schedule can be kept as an instructor can focus on the lecture and live coding.</li>
   <li> Cleaned and published copy was useful to helpers and learnes afterwards.</li>
   <li> Stable most of the time with 50-100 users (depending on the edit history length).</li>